This object stores the predictions returned by a learner of class LearnerSurv.

 Access the stored predicted continuous ranking.distr

-Convert the stored survival matrix to a survival distribution.lp
+Convert the stored survival array or matrix to a survival distribution.lp

 (